 And again, we don't have him to answer that question.

-So I know that you were a true true friend through James Golden's comments on your show.
+So I know that you were a true, true friend through James Golden's comments on your show.

-So you're probably I'm friends with the entire family.
+I'm friends with the entire family.

-Um nobody could ever replace this man.
+Nobody could ever replace this man.

 He was a patriot beyond words.